krishauser/Klampt/Cpp/docs/Manual-FileTypes.md

 - `links LinkName[0] ...
 LinkName[N-1]`: link names, names with spaces can be enclosed in quotes.
 - `parents parent[0] ... parent[N-1]`: link parent indices.  -1 indicates that a link's parent is the world frame.
 - `jointtype v[0] ... v[N-1]`: DOF motion type, can be r for revolute or p for prismatic.
 - `tparent T[0] ...
 T[N-1]`: relative rigid transforms between each link and its parent.
-Each T[i] is a list of column vectors of the rotation matrix, followed by the translation (12 values for each T).
+Each T[i] is a row-major list of entries of the rotation matrix, followed by the translation (12 values for each T).
 - `{alpha, a, d, theta} v[0] ... v[N-1]`: Denavit-Hartenberg parameters.
 Either tparent or D-H parameters must be specified.  `alphadeg` is equivalent to `alpha` and `thetadeg` is equivalent to `theta`, but in degrees.
 - `axis a[0] ... a[N-1]`: DOF axes, in the local frame of the link (3 values for each a).
 Default: z axis (0,0,1).
 - `qmin v[0] ... v[N-1]`: configuration lower limits, in radians.  `qmindeg` is equivalent, but in degrees.
 Default: -inf.
 - `qmax v[0] ... v[N-1]`: configuration upper limits, in radians. `qmaxdeg` is equivalent, but in degrees.
 Default: inf.
 - `q v[0] ... v[N-1]`: initial configuration values, in radians. `qdeg` is equivalent, but in degrees.
 Default: 0.
 - `translation`: a shift of link 0.
 Default: (0, 0, 0).
-- `rotation`: a rotation of link 0, given by columns of a 3x3 rotation matrix.
+- `rotation`: a rotation of link 0, given by a row-major list of entries of a 3x3 rotation matrix.
 Default: identity.
 - `scale`: scales the entire robot model.
-- `mount link fn [optional transform T]`: mounts the sub-robot file in `fn` as a child of link `link`.
-If `T` is provided, this is the relative transform of the sub-robot given by columns of a 3x3 rotation matrix followed by the translation (12 values in `T`).
+- `mount link fn [optional transform T] [optional "as X"]`: mounts the sub-robot file in `fn` as a child of link `link`.

+  If `T` is provided, this is the relative transform of the sub-robot given by a row-major list of entries of rotation matrix followed by the translation (12 values in `T`).

+  If `as X` is provided, with X a string, then all link names of the mounted sub-robot will be prefixed with "X:".

 **Dynamic specification items**: